0xEigenLabs/0xEigenLabs.github.io/docs/usage/MultisigWallet.md

 ### Signers

 When you switch to Multisig Wallet，the "Signers" is the list of these account addresses to protect your Multisig Wallet.
-Click "Detail" to add Signer or delete Signer.
+Click "Add Signer" to add Signer or "Detail" to delete Signer.

 <img src="https://github.com/ieigen/ieigen.github.io/raw/main/docs/images/usage/multisig/signers.png" width="75%" height="75%">